 1. Come to stand with the big toes touching.

 2. Lift up all your toes and let them fan out, then drop them down creating a wide solid base.
 You can separate your heels slightly if your ankles are knocking together uncomfortably.

-6. Rotate both thighs inward, creating a widening of the sit bones, and tuck your tailbone in between the sit bones.
+5. Rotate both thighs inward, creating a widening of the sit bones.

 7. Tone the belly, drawing it in slightly.